fiolj/sparta/doc/web/dump.rst

 are evaluated, so this is a very general means of creating quantities to output to a dump file.

-IMPORTANT NOTE: Surf-style variables have not yet been implemented in SPARTA.
+.. important:: Surf-style variables have not yet been implemented in SPARTA.

 See :ref:`Section 10<modify>` of the manual for information on how to add new compute and fix styles to SPARTA to calculate per-surf